 "Wrong tooth extraction" - If the dentist is not careful, he or she may remove the wrong tooth by negligence.
 Although seems silly, this type of things can occur by mistake.

 "Non standard" - If the dental procedures are not done in a standard manner, it can result in damage to teeth and gums.

 Ex: When fixing crowns, bridges and implants, if standards are poor, it may not fit well and can lead to injury to tissues of oral cavity.

-Performance of unnecessary dental procedures If a tooth can be saved by filling, the dentist may extract the tooth without attempting a dental filling.
+"Unecessary dental procedures" - If a tooth can be saved by filling, the dentist may extract the tooth without attempting a dental filling.

-Not attending a dental emergency on time may lead to loss of teeth.
+"Dental emergency" - Not attending on time may lead to loss of teeth.
 If the emergency was dealt on time and in a proper manner, the tooth could have been saved.
 Failure to provide necessary dental care on time can be taken as dental negligence.

 "Infection" - Spread of infection during the procedure due to improper hygienic practices and poor sterilization and disinfection of dental instruments.